Quantifying Very Extreme Precipitation and Temperature Using Huge Ensembles Generated by Machine Learning-based Climate

 Fig. \ref{fig:temp-maxes} shows the maximum daily temperature in each grid cell for different ensemble sizes compared to the maximum from ERA5.
 Results are similar qualitatively to precipitation, with increasing emulator size producing larger extremes, suggesting that the emulator can produce out-of-training-sample values.

 Fig. \ref{fig:temp-climate} provides information about the extremes climatology (estimated AEP temperatures and shape parameters) in the ensemble, based on the threshold exceedances approach using $n=499$ exceedances.
 The AEP temperatures show spatial patterns expected based on U.S. temperature climatology with the most extreme temperatures seen in the more arid inland areas of the western U.S. As expected, the shape parameter estimates are almost all negative.
-Note that the local maximum seen in the north-central U.S. in Fig. \ref{fig:temp-climate} is likely from sampling variability (given the lack of topography in that area of the U.S.) and associated with the coinciding anomalously large shape parameter estimates seen in Fig. \ref{fig:temp-climate}e.

-Next we assess the performance of the GEV and POT extreme value fitting approaches for estimation for AEP temperatures corresponding to shorter time durations (1000 and 10000 years) to assess the performance of EVA.
+Next we assess the performance of the GEV and POT extreme value fitting approaches for estimation for AEP temperatures corresponding to shorter time periods (1000 and 10000 years) to assess the performance of EVA.
 Fig. \ref{fig:temp-rv-bias} shows that both GEV and POT (regardless of the threshold) produce AEP temperature estimates that are very similar to the empirical quantiles.